Part 45.2. Types of document copies and delivery dispatch

 The Registrar may also certify his or her own statements on other matters, such as when something required or prohibited by the Act was done or not done, or the period when a document was Available for Public Inspection (API).
 Certification of the statement is prima facie evidence of the matters so stated (subsection 211(1)).

-These are copies of documents described in section 2.1, but are not certified by the Registrar and therefore do not have the legal status of being necessarily admissible in evidence as if they were the original.
+These are copies of documents described in section 2.1.1, but are not certified by the Registrar.
+These documents do not have the legal status of being necessarily admissible in evidence as if they were the original.
 They are usually obtained for information only, rather than for official purposes.

 Amended Reasons